 On December 19, 1915 he lead 26 men of B Company in a diversionary frontal attack on the Turkish positions at the North East corner of Fusilier Bluff.
 A large mine, followed by 5 smaller mines, were detonated and the plan was for the men to advance and shelter in the crater for cover.
 The mines failed to create any meaningful cover for the men and they were mercilessly fired upon by the Turks.
 Four men were killed and 11 wounded before Lt.
 Gray was compelled to order the men to retire.

-He somehow managed to survive Gallipoli unscathed and sailed with the Battalion to Egypt, arriving on January 18, 1916.
+He somehow managed to survive Gallipoli unscathed and sailed with the Battalion to Egypt, arriving there on January 18, 1916.
 He attended a course of instruction in February and on October 10, 1916 left the Battalion for 47 days home leave in the UK, rejoining them on November 26, 1916.